cncf/communitygroups/README.md

 It's best if you use a public communication channel whenever possible; however, if you need to communicate in private, please feel free to send the program admins a note via meetups@cncf.io (please use the public channels for any program-related discussion).

 The #socialmedia channel via the CNCF slack workspace is also a great place to post your social media efforts requesting assistance from CNCF to amplify.
-Just tag Katie Meinders for Twitter, and Jessie Adams-Shore for LinkedIn.
+Just tag Katie Meinders for Twitter (over 99.9k followers), and Jessie Adams-Shore for LinkedIn (over 87.5k followers).

 ### Support